Henryka Sienkiewicza Street: Tenement at 47

-The first landlord is listed as Julius Scröder, a trader in flour.
+Its first landlord is listed as Julius Scröder, a trader in flour.

 Lean lines define the facade, balanced by the presence of two avant-corps.
 The entrance portal is flanked by two columns and a pediment.
 Art Nouveau elements are still visible in the decoration, with a waving line running along the elevation and with the floral stuccoed adornment of the lintels.